tophat/opensource.tophat.com/README.md

 ### Local Development
 This site uses Jekyll.
 There are multiple ways to install and run Jekyll:
  1. The easiest way is using the Jekyll docker [image](https://hub.docker.com/r/jekyll/jekyll/).
 There is a [Makefile](./Makefile) in this repository which uses the docker image
+    - Make sure you have [Docker service](https://docs.docker.com/get-docker/) installed and running
     - Simply run `make start` and start developing
  1. If you don't want to use the docker image, you can install Jekyll as a gem by following [this doc](https://jekyllrb.com/docs/)
     - Run `bundle exec jekyll serve` to get the site running locally
  1. If you want to use Bundler to add Jekyll to your project, follow [this doc](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) instead
     - Run `bundle exec jekyll serve` to get the site running locally

 ## Credits
 Thanks to Carol Skelly for donating the github organization!